chaffybird56/Myoelectric-Robotic-Arm-for-Surgical-Instrument-Sterilization/README.md

 ---

-## 🔧 Code Notes
+## 🔧 Code

-The repository contains the original Python controller script.
-A refactored version (`surgical.robotic_arm.refactored.py`) is included, featuring:

-- Modular motion primitives.
-- Clear EMG → intent mapping.
-- Explicit FSM implementation.
-- Centralized constants for thresholds, waypoints, and speeds.
+See `surgical.robotic_arm.refactored.py` for the cleaned controller with gesture decoding, sequence control, motion primitives, and centralized constants.